zanetti33/pps-lab01b/src/main/java/e2/README.md

 4) if someone clicks and does not take the mine, disable the cell
 5) if someone clicks and does not take the mine, disable the cell, but also show how many adjacent mines there are
 6) if someone clicks and does not take the mine, and there are no adjacent mines, proceed with the auto-clicks
-7) manage flag placement with right-click on a cell as in the original game
+7) manage the flag placement with right-click on a cell as in the original game

 Note that the above objectives are not for the single red-green-refactor cycle, which is generally much shorter.

 As quality objectives, take inspiration from the following:
-0) Strive for quality in logic, not so much in GUI - this is not a general rule, it's just for today's task
+1) Strive for quality in logic, not so much in GUI - this is not a general rule, it's just for today's task
 1) Try not to violate DRY!
 2) If a method is not entirely clear and simple, find a different organization, perhaps by breaking it down into multiple methods
 3) If a class violates SRP, divide it into multiple classes (perhaps using patterns such as *Proxy*, *Template Method*, *Strategy*, or mere composition)